calbasantana/rover-challenges-arena/README.md

 **Student Example**

-Below you will see one of many videos I have of students competing in this challenge.
+Under media/videos, you will see two of many videos I have of students competing in this challenge.

-[VIDEO]

 ## Challenge 10: Resupply Mission
 [IMAGE OF CHALLENGE FIELD]